When is Drunk Driving a Felony

 Charlotte, NC 28208

-Attorneys Bill Powers, Megan Powell and Chris Beddow are licensed in North Carolina. ** Attorney Chris Beddow is the sole attorney licensed in South Carolina at Powers Law Firm and handles all criminal and family law matters in South Carolina.
+Attorneys Bill Powers and Chris Beddow are licensed in North Carolina. ** Attorney Chris Beddow is the sole attorney licensed in South Carolina at Powers Law Firm and handles all criminal and family law matters in South Carolina.